Quantum Phase Diagram and Spontaneously Emergent Topological Chiral Superconductivity in Doped Triangular-Lattice Mott Insulators: Correlation functions in the TSC phase: on various systems sizes and doping levels

 \subsection{$N=32\times 6$ at $\delta = 1/8$}

 While we have established the phase diagram and identified the TSC phase at the doping level $\delta = 1/12$, here we provide evidence to identify the TSC at $\delta = 1/8$, showing that this TSC is robust in a range of doping level.
 As shown in Fig.~\ref{FigS_0.05_0.05_32_8_delta8}(a) for $N=32\times 6$ cylinder, the SC pairing correlations of the extrapolated $M \rightarrow \infty$ results decay algebraically with a small power exponent $K_{SC} \approx 1.5$.
-In addition, the relative phases of the different pairing correlations along different bond directions are also consistent with the $d+id$-wave pairing symmetry, as shown in Fig.~\ref{FigS_0.05_0.05_32_8_delta8}(b).
+In addition, the relative phases of the different pairing correlations along different bond directions are also consistent with the complex pairing symmetry, as shown in Fig.~\ref{FigS_0.05_0.05_32_8_delta8}(b).
+Noticing that complex phases may take opposite signs in different runs of DMRG simulations, it may realize either $d+id$- or $d-id$-wave superconducting symmetry due to spontaneously breaking time-reversal symmetry.
 Furthermore, we also compare the different correlations in Fig.~\ref{FigS_0.05_0.05_32_8_delta8}(c).
 The behaviors of the correlations are qualitatively consistent with our observations on the $L_y = 6$ system at $\delta = 1/12$, and the SC pairing correlations still dominant over other correlations at long distance.
 The averaged ratios between the magnitudes of pairing correlations for different bonds in Fig.~\ref{FigS_0.05_0.05_32_8_delta8}(d) become larger than $1$, which suggests that the $d_{xy}$ component is larger than the $d_{x^2-y^2}$ component.
 In comparison, the ratio is closer to $1$ at $\delta = 1/12$ doping level.